angular/angular/aio/content/guide/observables.md

 For example, to create an observable equivalent to the `of(1, 2, 3)` above, you could do something like this:

-<code-example path="observables/src/creating.ts" region="subscriber" title="Create observable with constructor"></code-example>
+<code-example path="observables/src/creating.ts" region="subscriber" header="Create observable with constructor"></code-example>

 To take this example a little further, we can create an observable that publishes events.
 In this example, the subscriber function is defined inline.

-<code-example path="observables/src/creating.ts" region="fromevent" title="Create with custom fromEvent function"></code-example>
+<code-example path="observables/src/creating.ts" region="fromevent" header="Create with custom fromEvent function"></code-example>

 Now you can use this function to create an observable that publishes keydown events:

-<code-example path="observables/src/creating.ts" region="fromevent_use" title="Use custom fromEvent function"></code-example>
+<code-example path="observables/src/creating.ts" region="fromevent_use" header="Use custom fromEvent function"></code-example>

 ## Multicasting